kevinpapst/freshrss-youtube/README.md

 ![screenshot after](https://github.com/kevinpapst/freshrss-youtube/blob/screenshot-readme/after.png?raw=true "After activationg the extension you can enjoy your video directly in the FreshRSS stream")

 ## About FreshRSS

 [FreshRSS](https://freshrss.org/) is a great self-hosted RSS Reader written in PHP, which is can also be found here at [GitHub](https://github.com/FreshRSS/FreshRSS).

 More extensions can be found at [FreshRSS/Extensions](https://github.com/FreshRSS/Extensions).

 ## Changelog

+0.8:
+* Automatically convert channel and username URLs to feed URLs

 0.7:
 * Support for PeerTube feed